MatrixDKK/seo-analysis-automation/SCHEDULE_UPDATE.md

 ---

-**🎉 Daily schedule activated!
-Your SEO analysis will run every day at 14:55 Danish time for continuous monitoring.**
+**🎉 Schedule updated!
+Your SEO analysis will run every day at 15:08 Danish time for continuous monitoring.**